sablier-labs/docs/docs/apps/features/03-payments.md

 | Restart          |   ✅   |    ❌     |   -    |
 | Transfer         |   ❌   |    ✅     |   -    |
 | Withdraw         |   ✅   |    ✅     |   ✅   |

+### Safe multisig support

+Payments are fully integrated with [Safe](https://safe.global).
+Start streaming from the safety and comfort of your multisig wallet.